Melaleuca suberosa

-Melaleuca suberosa, commonly known as corky-bark honey-myrtle or corky honeymyrtle, is a shrub in the myrtle family, Myrtaceae, and is endemic to the south of Western Australia.
+Melaleuca suberosa, commonly known as cork-bark honey-myrtle or corky honeymyrtle, is a shrub in the myrtle family, Myrtaceae, and is endemic to the south of Western Australia.
 It is a distinctive shrub, recognised by its tiny, crowded leaves, corky bark and pink flowers that appear along lengths of leafless parts of the branches.

 Description

 Melaleuca suberosa is a small shrub with grey, corky, furrowed bark and which grows to a height of 1 m.
 Its branches and leaves are glabrous except when very young.
 The leaves are arranged alternately, 3-6.5 mm long, 0.8-1.5 mm wide, crowded near the ends of the branches, very narrow oval in shape, oval in cross section and with small lumps or tubercles on the upper surface.

 The flowers are a shade of deep pink to purple and are arranged on the sides of older branches and partly buried in them so that only the petals, style and stamens appear above the wood.
 The petals are 2-3.2 mm long and fall off as the flower ages.
 The stamens are arranged in five bundles around the flowers and each bundle contains 9 to 15 stamens.
 Flowering occurs between July and January and is followed by fruit which are woody capsules 2-3 mm long, roughly spherical in shape, arranged along the branches.